-Students are always accompanied when travelling to and from SCL International College and leaders are always given the Emergency contact number and arrangements made to meet and greet all groups on arrival in the UK if requested.
+Students are always accompanied when travelling to and from SCL International College and leaders are always given the Emergency contact number.
+Arrangements are made to meet and greet groups on arrival in the UK if requested.

-F10 E Safety
+F10 E-Safety

 Students are encouraged to stay safe when they go online.
-The school has a Safe User Agreement that all U18s must sign to acknowledge they must not share personal data or photographs with unknown people and that they must tell an adult if they receive any unwanted contact online or by text.
+The school has a Safe User policy that all U18s must not share personal data or photographs with unknown people and that they must tell an adult if they receive any unwanted contact online or by text.